Mahammad-Salman-Shaik/Data-Analytics/Google_Data_Analytics/README_Google_Data_Analytics_Certificate.md

 - **Advanced Visualizations**: Create compelling dashboards and visualizations that effectively communicate data insights to stakeholders.

 ## Contact
-For more information or to discuss opportunities, please feel free to contact me at [Mahammad Salman Shaik](mailto:youremail@example.com).
+For more information or to discuss opportunities, please feel free to contact me at [Mahammad Salman Shaik]